eXascaleInfolab/TSM-Bench/README.md

 TSM-Bench allows the integration of new systems seamlessly.
 We provide a step-by-step [tutorial](https://github.com/eXascaleInfolab/TSM-Bench/blob/main/systems/integration/) on how to integrate your system as part of the benchmark.

+Should users wish, new queries can also be added to the benchmark.
+They must be added under each system's `{system}/queries.sql` file.
+Note that the order of the queries should be respected (e.g., q8 is the eighth query in the file).

 ___